Cysharp/MasterMemory/README.md

 Unity Supports
 ---
-MasterMemory requires [ZeroFormatter](https://github.com/neuecc/ZeroFormatter/) as dependencies.
+MasterMemory requires [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) as dependencies.

 MasterMemory.Unity works on all platforms(PC, Android, iOS, etc...).
 But it can 'not' use dynamic keytuple index generation due to IL2CPP issue.
 But pre code generate helps it.
 Code Generator is located in `packages\MasterMemory.*.*.*\tools\MasterMemory.CodeGenerator.exe`, which is using [Roslyn](https://github.com/dotnet/roslyn) so analyze source code, pass the target `csproj`.